chandrabezzo/flutter_dynamic_icon_plus/README.md

 Check out the `example` directory for a sample app using `flutter_dynamic_icon_plus`.

 ### Android Integration
+#### Blacklist
+Based on discussion on [stackoverflow](https://stackoverflow.com/questions/40660216/ontaskremoved-not-getting-called-in-huawei-and-xiaomi-devices) found issue when call `onTaskRemoved` on several devices.
+So, we add an approach to blacklist these devices via:
+- blacklistBrands
+- blacklistManufactures
+- blacklistModels

 #### Add Service

 Add service under application in your manifest